 “Why packaging?
 I’m not entirely sure.
 Perhaps because it was uncharted territory in the 1990s.”
-With her red bag and cycling helmet in hand, the youthful Gontard is not one given to much self-reflection.
+With her red bag and cycling helmet in hand, the youthful Nathalie Gontard is not one given to much self-reflection.
 “After getting my associate’s degree, I was focused on two things: packaging and developing countries.
 Thirty years later and much to my delight, I’ve been able to bring together an international research community to address the issue of plastic packaging and waste”.
-In packaging as in life, Gontard’s outlook is very broad.
+In packaging as in life, Nathalie’s outlook is very broad.
 In the 1970s, there was a huge appetite for plastic.
 It was practical and cheap.
 But no one was thinking about the heaps of waste that would end up in the earth or the plastic particles that would assail the oceans.
-Just like on her husband’s boat, Gontard is charting a course in this field that looks well beyond the horizon.
+Just like on her husband’s boat, Nathalie is charting a course in this field that looks well beyond the horizon.
 It is imperative not only to have a very long term view when considering the future outcomes of plastic, it is also necessary to recycle plastics as much as possible and to develop plant-based, biodegradable packaging.

 Three quarters of all plastics cannot be repeatedly recycled — hence the importance of developing biodegradable packaging.
 But not all biodegradable packaging is created equal.
 Just because a product is plant-based, doesn’t automatically mean it is praiseworthy.
 For example, food packaging can be made out of maize granulate, but if the maize is grown in China in competition with food products, then the product does not have much merit.
 The idea is to create bioproducts from local, unvalued plant waste, such as grapevine prunings and olive husks.
 It is also possible to use dairy and winery waste to produce both methane for energy and packaging bioproducts through the use of microorganisms.
-This is the force driving No Agro-Waste, a major project that Gontard coordinates over 32 countries, including China, with a budget of €8 million.
-“This project is innovative because we are researching ways to use modelling to assess all the lifecycle impacts a product can have. — And doing so before the fact, not after the product is developed,” Gontard is quick to point out.
+This is the force driving No Agro-Waste, a major project that Nathalie coordinates over 32 countries, including China, with a budget of €8 million.
+“This project is innovative because we are researching ways to use modelling to assess all the lifecycle impacts a product can have. — And doing so before the fact, not after the product is developed,” Nathalie is quick to point out.
 The goal is to produce packaging that has an overall positive impact.

 Inspiration from afar